annecss/2022WeavingCompositionThesis/WorkLog.md

 -10/18/21
 -Made some minor corrections and improvements, organized the scholia into a folder on the presumption that we will analyze VB along with VA

+-10/19/21
+-Assignment: annotate all of scholia and vocabulary -start using scholia as examples to build ideas off of -write introduction to scholia and the methods of analysis -tradtional close reading with different analyses built on top -jumping from tech chosen passages to close reading to tech enabled deeper analysis
+- 400 words

+-